L3b1n/course_2/ Industrial programming (Java)/Bin_global_task/README.md

 The "type" of the input and output file is set by the console options.
 The application can be implemented in two ways: without using Design Patterns and using Design Patterns (Decorator and Builder $\dots$ can be designed as a Singleton Builder), compare implementations.

+Information processing at the first stage: find all arithmetic operations in the input file and replace them with the results in the output file.

+Implement filtering in two ways without using regular expressions and using regular expressions (as well as the third way :) find a library that does everything for you, parsing and calculation, there are more than one).
+Conduct a comparative analysis of 2 implementation options.

+### Next steps for our task:
+ 1. Add UI:
+    * console;
+    * use any Java graphics library of your choice;
+    * compare CLI and UI based implementations;
+    * talk with classmates and compare different Java graphics libraries;
+ 2. Implement logic as a Web Service:
+    * Rest using any Java engine;
+    * SOAP using any Java engine;
+    * Compare Rest and SOAP implementations;
+    * talk with classmates and compare different Rest/Soap Java engines;
+ 3. Connect everything together UI and Web Service;

 </details>